jkstill/index-compare/README.md

 <h4>collect index stats from v$sql_plan:</h4>
   <pre>

+  vsql-idx.pl now does the work formerly done by ct-index-insert.pl, as well as some other things.

+  This section needs to be updated with a description of what is now done by this script.

   vsql-idx.sh LOCAL_ORACLE_HOME DATABASE USERNAME SCHEMA

   LOCAL_ORACLE_HOME: used to call oraenv to set local environment